 Growing your C2B business requires dedication and a few special skills.
 "B2B typically relies on its sales function and account management team to establish and strengthen customer/client relationships," Walker said.

-According to Walker, companies interested in extending their models to reach a C2B audience should consider the following marketing tools:
+According to Walker, companies interested in extending their models to reach a C2B audience should consider these marketing tools:

-- Consumer feedback channels, such as rating and reviews, customer service lines, avenues for suggestions/comments.
+- Consumer feedback channels, such as rating and reviews, customer service lines, and avenues for suggestions or comments

-- Social media, such as online consumer user communities, Facebook pages, Twitter followings, etc.
+- Social media, such as online user communities, Facebook pages and Twitter followings

-C2B is a new and growing segment of the business market that can function as a company's entire business model, or that can augment an already successful venture.
-As in all models, your company's success will depend on your thorough understanding of the marketplace and your willingness to pursue new technologies that make reaching your customers easier than ever.
+C2B is a new and growing segment of the business market that can either function as a company's entire business model or augment an already-successful venture.
+As with all business models, your company's success will depend on your understanding of the marketplace and your willingness to pursue new technologies that make reaching your customers easier than ever.